 Once you are done with the UPSC prelims and mains don’t go into ‘relax’ mode.
 Continue good habits that you had inculcated during your UPSC exam preparation.
-Don’t try to study anything new now but read the newspaper and be up to date on current affairs.
-You can be asked on the latest happenings.
+Don’t try to study anything new now but read the newspaper and be up to date on UPSC Current Affairs.
+You can be asked about the latest happenings.

 Don’t portray an image of yourself that is fake.
 The UPSC board members are experienced people and they will see through you.
 BE YOURSELF.

 Listen to the question carefully and answer with measured words.
 Answer to the point and only what is asked.
 Don’t blabber.
-It shows unsure knowledge and a lack of confidence too.
+It a sign of unsure knowledge and a lack of confidence too.